Applying to College Can Be Stressful But It Doesn't Have to Be

 Ask for help.

-Don’t be afraid to reach out to your college counselor or get advice from an independent consultant should you find that you’re having a hard time managing the college admissions process and the stress that’s coming with it.
+Don’t be afraid to reach out to your college counselor or get advice from an independent college consultant should you find that you’re having a hard time managing the college admissions process and the stress that’s coming with it.
 Your college counselor is there to help, and can assist you in putting together a plan of action to tackle the college admissions process and alleviate some of the pressure.
 If your schedule has become too demanding, reevaluate your commitments.
 Talk with your parents about ways you can manage your time better and what they can do to help you with college prep.
 We always want students to take control of the college admissions process, but it’s ok to have some support from family along the way.

 Again, getting into college isn’t life or death.
 Students should focus on their goals and finding best-fit colleges that meet those needs – not just schools with fancy names and low admission rates.
 In the end, if you start early and apply to a balanced list of good fit colleges, you will get into a school that’s best for you.
 The college experience is about what you do with your time there, not the institution itself or its reputation.
 Keep a positive attitude throughout the process and make the best of it!